 Calico Basin is fee based.
 On top of my current session fee, shooting at Calico Basin also requires a $400 permit.
 The location is gorgeous and very green – almost forest like – resulting in high demand and high permit fees.
 If you can afford it, it’s a wonderful location for family, maternity and more.

 Nestled up across from Mt Charleston, this little gem is a woodsman’s delight.
 You get the waterfront, greenery and beautiful scenery of a Midwest woodsy scene without having to fly to the Midwest!
 It’s a few miles up the road past the Mt Charleston exits on the right side.
+There is a $150 permit fee for Corn Creek that is in addition to my session fees.

 Spring Mountain / Bonnie Springs